Epic Games Store: History

 Epic added self-publishing options to the store in March 2023.
 Similar to Steam Direct, a developer pays $100 to list their game.
 Epic does some minimum oversight of these games, disallowing pornographic titles and those with multiplayer but lacking cross-platform play support for the game on other storefronts.
 In May, Epic announced a reward program in which users can earn 5% in currency for eligible purchases.
 A First Run Program, offering developers to waive Epic's revenue share during 6 months store exclusivity, was announced on August 23, 2023.
 Additionally, a Now on Epic program, offering developers the same conditions for previously released games, was announced on October 16, 2023.

 Epic launched the storefront for on Android devices worldwide and for iOS-based devices for European users on August 16, 2024.
 This had followed from the European Union's evaluation of Apple, Inc.'s practices against alternative storefronts and anti-steering policies under the Digital Markets Act; in response, Apple allowed for alternative storefronts to be used in their devices within Europe.
 With the store's availability on mobile devices, Epic began offering third-party games in January 2025, as well as making games available for free for limited times similar to the desktop store offering.
 Because of Apple's restrictions on sales of games for iOS through other storefronts, Epic has offered to pay the penalty for those developers and publishers whose games they offer for free or a discount via the mobile storefront.

 In April 2025, the judge in the Epic Games v.
 Apple lawsuit had found Apple to be willfully violating the terms of the prior injunction, and ruled that the company could no longer restrict third-party storefronts, collect fees from these, or require interface elements that aimed to dissuade users from using third-party storefronts.
 Sweeney stated that within a week of the ruling, in early May, Epic plans to bring the Epic Games Store to iOS in the U.S. Further, Epic announced plans to give developers the ability to open their own web shops as third party marketplaces to avoid app store fees.
 On May 13, Epic temporarily increased the rewards program percentage on the store from 5% to 20% until August 31.

+During Epic's 2026 Unreal Fest in June, the company announced plans for improvements to the storefront, including restructuring the application's architecture to improve speed and improved downloading rates.